Six ways humans bond. Which are you using in your team?

 Sales floors used to ring a bell, they don't anymore because it felt "cheesy."
 Honestly, I am struggling to find examples of companies that truly embrace this one — although Google and the NHS do have choirs — I don’t imagine they’re oversubscribed.

-I have seen teams being asked to write and perform songs at off-sites to great comedic effect.
+Easy lift way to use singing at work: I have seen teams being asked to write and perform songs at off-sites to great comedic effect.
 LinkedIn also invite new joiners to perform at their first All-Hands and have a talent show as part of their Global Sales Kick-Off.
-The more I explore the research on social bonding - the more I realise LinkedIn cracked a lot of these techniques.

 Dancing